sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 But this is all about fairness.
 Erlang wants all processes to play nicely, so no one process is allowed to hog the system.

 Erlang (the VM) basically _is an operating system_: it is the scheduler.
-It is a very difficult to make your own fair scheduler.
+It is very difficult to make your own fair scheduler.
 Most languages won't even try, and instead rely on the native threads and processes.
-And Javascript resort sto 'thread-sharing' when this performance is not good enough.
+And Javascript resorts to 'thread-sharing' when this performance is not good enough.
 Take a look at the Erlang scheduler and you see how difficult it is, and how elegantly Erlang solves this - from 30 years of experience!